Needwood circular walk

-This 9-mile walk showcases the strong rural and historic character of Needwood Forest, with ancient woodland, old parklands, rich farmland and estate forestry blended together.
-Small hamlets and villages are almost hidden in the landscape.
+This nine-mile walk showcases the strong rural and historic character of Needwood Forest, with ancient woodland, old parklands, rich farmland and estate forestry blended together, with views of the small hamlets and villages nestled in the landscape.

 Points of Interest

-The 35ha woodland at Jackson’s Bank is part of the Duchy of Lancaster’s Needwood Estate.
+This 35ha woodland is part of the Duchy of Lancaster’s Needwood Estate.
 Defined as replanted ancient woodland, it still retains some of its semi-natural flora, such as bluebell, wood anemone, wild garlic, early purple orchid, herb Paris and wood spurge.
 The crop is even aged as the woodland was replanted after the Second World War, when a large amount of timber was extracted to provide props for trenches.
 Tree species include commercially planted Scots pine, hybrid black poplar, oak and cherry.
 Hazel, holly and hawthorn shrubs form the understorey.
-Look out for the Noon Column near to the car park.
-Erected in 2006, the column includes a slot through which the sun shines at true noon each (sunny) day.

-Christ Church, Newchurch was built in 1809 as a result of the Enclosures Act of 1801 bringing in a new population to the area.
+The church at Newchurch was built in 1809 as a result of the Enclosures Act of 1801 bringing in a new population to the area.
 The king, George III, gave 10 acres for the site of the church, the parsonage and churchyard, and 150 acres for the support of the minister (known as Glebe land).
-The building was recently de-sanctified by the Bishop of Lichfield and is now privately owned although the graveyard can be visited.
+The building was recently de-sanctified by the Bishop of Lichfield and is now privately owned, although the graveyard can be visited.